adamllryan/notes/CSE3521 - AI Survey/18_modern_neural_networks.md

 Our perception is the action of taking raw input and transforming that into ideas about the world.

-*Convolution* is the method of applying a filter to a signal.
+**Convolution** is the method of applying a filter to a signal.
 It transforms an image into a different image that is easier to parse or process.

 A *blur* filter blurs an image.
 We also have *vertical edge* and *horizontal edge* detection filters.

+Nodes are not directly affected by all nodes in the previous layer.
+Weights on the edges may be reused.
+Additionally, local patterns can show up at different locations.

+The benefits of weight reuse are:
+- Smaller training datasets
+- More efficient computation
+- Max pooling (reduces size of filtered image)
+- Fully connected final information

+We can use filters as a feature detector!
+We can have the CNN learn its own filters to have automated feature detection.

 # Text and Language

+Our original approach was to use [[07_data_to_features#Bag-of-words representation|one-hot encoding]] to turn words into vectors.
+However, this leads to many inputs and weights while having mostly zeros for everything.

+A much better approach is **Word2Vec**, which uses one-hot encoding as a first layer weight, then use its first layer weight as a vector for each word.
+It creates a vector in linear subspace, and we notice that subtle meanings can be encoded as well.
+We also noticed that bias can become encoded, too.

+But what if we want to input sentences into a neural network?
+A naive approach would be to append word vectors together.
+This results in two problems:
+- NNs want fixed-size inputs, but sentences have variable length.
+- Grammar in human languages are flexible, where we can have different meanings based on ordering or different orderings to represent the same meanings.

+Instead, we can feed words in one at a time, and then use a **recurrent neural network** to recursively address the meaning of the sentence as more words are added.

+# EXAMPLE HERE

 # Flaws